awsdocs/aws-amplify-console-user-guide/doc_source/getting-started.rst

 Step 1: Connect Repository
 ==========================

 Connect your GitHub, Bitbucket, GitLab, or AWS CodeCommit repositories.
+You also have the option of manually uploading your build artifacts without connecting a Git repository (see :ref:`Manual Deploys <manual-deploys>`).
 After you authorize the Amplify Console, Amplify fetches an access token from the repository provider, but it *doesn't store the token* on the AWS servers.
 Amplify accesses your repository using deploy keys installed in a specific repository only.

 .. image:: images/amplify-gettingstarted-2.png